 - Territorial aggression – Male betta fish flare aggressively when their territory is invaded or under threat.

-- Seeing their own reflections can cause a betta to flare up.
+- Seeing their own reflections – A betta will often flare at its own reflection.

 - Boredom – Lack of activity and stimulus that they need for mental stimulation.
 Betta fish need to release their energy or will show aggressive behavior.

-- Keeping more than one male betta in a tank will be a fight waiting to happen.
+- Keeping more than one male betta in a tank – If you really want to make your betta fish angry, this will be a fight waiting to happen.

-- If you feed them the wrong type of food or too little Your betta will let you know its displeasure.
+- If you feed them the wrong type of food or too little – A hungry betta will let you know its displeasure.

-- If they have a disease and it is left untreated, this can also make your betta irritable, angry, and stressed out.
+- If they have a disease and it is left untreated – A betta that is unwell can be irritable, angry, and stressed out.